mantidproject/mantid/docs/source/tutorials/mantid_basic_course/algorithms_workspaces_and_histories/06_exercises_a.rst

    **PreserveEvents** ticked
 #.
 Right-click the workspace called *binned* and choose the **Plot
    Spectrum** option.
 Once the graph is plotted, leave do not delete it
 #.
-Events in a EventWorkspace may get filtered according to other
+Events in an EventWorkspace may get filtered according to other
    recorded events during the experiments.
 At perhaps the simplest level you can filter out events between specific times.
 Use :ref:`algm-FilterByTime` for this.
 It has a parameter called